 Well, it’s almost spring!
 Here in North Carolina, the weather is FINALLY starting to warm up and it’s starting to feel like spring.
 So I guess, we are starting to officially “Spring Clean.”
-If you have not yet, read my Deep Cleaning Schedule for Your Whole Home post, where I divide tons of deep cleaning jobs around the home into the twelve months.
+If you haven’t already, read my Deep Cleaning Schedule for Your Whole Home post.
+There I divide tons of deep cleaning jobs around the home into the twelve months.
 Feel free to start with January and catch up, or just jump and tackle the March deep cleaning with us!

 Here’s what we having going on this month: